 If you feel you need a more structured system, there are a number of private colleges who operate outside of the CAO system.
 An example of this type of college is Griffith College Dublin which offers a large number of courses not listed through the CAO.
 Instead courses must be applied to directly through the college itself.
 These courses do not operate on the points system but they do require the payment of fees which are usually upward of 5 thousand Euro per year.

 Yes, the CAO may be the dominant means of gaining further education in Ireland, but it is not the only way.
 The points system can cause a large amount of stress to Leaving Certificate students as they try to gain access to desired courses.
-Thankfully though, there are alternatives available.
-These alternatives not only can help you find employment but can also help you gain entry to a wide variety of CAO courses further down the line.
-So, instead of saying ‘no’ in despair if you don’t get the points you need this August, say ‘no’ to the CAO and opt for an alternative route to your dream career.
+Thankfully though, there are other options available.
+These options can have the benefits of offering employment options as well as helping gain entry to a wide variety of CAO courses further down the line.
+So, for those who don’t achieve the desired Leaving Cert results, why not consider an alternative route to your dream career.